- ConnectiCare is a managed care company that provides Medicare Advantage (Part C) plans to Connecticut residents.

 - emergency services required outside of the United States

 The copays, deductibles, and premiums for ConnectiCare plans may vary from county to county.
-The table below provides an overview of the common costs of each plan found in a few counties in Connecticut.
+The table below provides some samples costs for a few different ConnectiCare Medicare Advantage plans in a few areas across the state.

 Medicare Advantage (Part C) plans are optional insurance plans you may choose to purchase from a private insurance company.
 To buy a Part C plan, you must first enroll in original Medicare.